6 Guerriers Chinois Célèbres

 Cao Cao

-Cao Cao has entered history as one of the most powerful Chinese general of the Han dynasty, which extended from 206 BC to 220 AD CAD was promoted to the rank of general thanks to its important contributions at the end of the Rebellion of the yellow turban, an uprising of peasants and people of the people who started in 184 and ended in Chao.
-At the end of the rebellion in 205, China was divided into three unstable kingdoms, each to be led by a certain number of large generals.
-Generals of high row, like Cao, fought and maneuvered to unify the kingdoms under a single leader.
-After claiming a strategic position near the capital of Emperor Xian to the north, Cao made the emperor his prisoner.
+Cao Cao went down in history as one of the greatest powerful Chinese generals of the Han Dynasty, which spanned from 206 BC to AD 220.
+Cao was promoted to the rank of general due to his significant contributions in the late Han Dynasty.
+Yellow Turban Rebellion, an uprising of peasants and commoners that began in 184 and ended in chaos.
+By the end of the rebellion in 205, China had been divided into three unstable kingdoms, each to be ruled by a number of great generals.
+Generals of high rank, like Cao, fought and maneuvered to unify the kingdoms under a single ruler.
+After claiming a strategic position near the Emperor's capital Xian to the north, Cao took the emperor his prisoner.

-Cao then forced Emperor Xian to bring together hundreds of thousands of soldiers under his command, thus becoming the most powerful war lord of Northern China.
-His goal was to win the allegiance of other great generals, and when they refused to honor his command, he made them submit by the strength.
-Using his control over the Chinese political and military landscape, Cao Cao assumed the role of manager, and thanks to a cautious administration of resources, he pushed to the reunification of all of China.
-Despite his efforts, Cao Cao could not completely unify China because of the number of generals who categorically disputed his reign, but we still remember him as a brilliant and famous commander who fought relentlessly to claim the Being able and changing the old Chinese socio -political landscape.
-Cao is also a perfect example of manager who used a political strategy, in this case, transforming the emperor into a puppet, instead of resorting to military tactics or brute force to win the battle.
+Cao then forced Emperor Xian to gather hundreds of thousands of troops under his command, becoming the most powerful warlord in northern China.
+His goal was to gain the allegiance of other great generals, and when they refused to honor his command, he would force them to submit by strength.
+Using his control over the Chinese political and military landscape, Cao Cao assumed the role of ruler, and through careful management of resources, he pushed for the reunification of all of China.
+Despite his efforts, Cao Cao was unable to fully unify China due to the number of generals who adamantly contested his rule, but he is still remembered as a brilliant and celebrated commander who fought tirelessly to claim power and change the ancient Chinese socio-political landscape.
+Cao is also a perfect example of a ruler who used a political strategy, in this case, turning the emperor into a puppet, instead of resorting to military tactics or brute force to win the battle.

 5) Xiang Yu